What's the latest on European travel restrictions?

 - Italy was one of the first EU countries to report a case of COVID-19 in January 2020.

-- Italy’s borders are open, but restrictions will apply depending on where you’re travelling from.
+- The government has recently tightened restrictions in the country and extended the state of emergency until April.

-- Travel between the UK and Italy is for essential reasons only until 15 January.
+- Movement between regions is limited to essential journeys only until 15 February.

+- Tourists arriving in Italy will have to self-isolate for 14 days upon arrival.

 More information here.